HECBioSim/Longbow/Longbow/README.txt

         PATH="/home/jamesgebbie/Proxy:${PATH}"
         export PATH

-    This will enable you to call the ProxyApp without specifying the full path to the executable.
-If you are using this on a local machine or want to make use of ProxyApp without restarting your session then you will need to source you bash profile again:
+    This will enable you to call the Longbow without specifying the full path to the executable.
+If you are using this on a local machine or want to make use of Longbow without restarting your session then you will need to source you bash profile again:

     	source .bashrc

-1.2 Set up passwordless SSH access between the machine you have the ProxyApp
+1.2 Set up passwordless SSH access between the machine you have the Longbow
     installed on and the remote machine you intend jobs to be proxied to.
 If you are already familiar with generating key pairs and placing them on other machines then ignore the following steps (this is assuming linux-linux):